 There are twelve steps to phase 1 - Solar Racking Installation

-With the remainder of the solar installation crew on the roof, the leader on the roof will refer back to sheet A-103.
+Measure Array Corners – With the remainder of the solar installation crew on the roof, the leader on the roof will refer back to the solar plan set.
 At this point, it is time to measure the corners of the solar array.

-(Optional) Installing a SolaDeck to hide conduit.
-If attic space is available and you would like to hide your solar wire runs under the panels and through the attic back to the main service panel, you will want to install a “SolaDeck” for each string of panels.
+(Optional) Install a SolaDeck to Hide Conduit –If attic space is available and you would like to hide your solar wire runs under the panels and through the attic back to the main service panel, you will want to install a “SolaDeck” for each string of panels.
 Installation is similar to the FlashFoot 2.
 Pry shingles gently, and fasten them in place per the manufacturer's instructions.

 Phase 2 - Solar Micro-inverters or Power Optimizers

-With your solar panel racking in place, the next item on the rooftop solar installation checklist is to install the micro-inverters or power optimizers.
+With your solar panel racking in place, the next item on the solar panel installation checklist is to install the micro-inverters or power optimizers.

 From the end of your rail, measure the distance of the width of the solar panel by half.
 Example: If a panel is 40 inches wide, measure 20 inches and make a line on the top of the rail.
 This should be the center of the solar panel and indicate where you will place the micro-inverter.
 From there, mark every 40 inches, which will be the center of all of the remaining panels.